Italy coronavirus outbreak spreads south as cases spike - RFI

 The main centre of infection in Italy has been the town of Codogno, a town of some 15,000 people around 60 kilometres (35 miles) to the south of Milan.

-Codogno and several others in northern Italy have been put under isolation in an attempt to stem the spread of the virus.
+Codogno and several other towns in northern Italy have been put under isolation.

 The 38-year-old man dubbed "Patient One" by Italian media was admitted to hospital last Wednesday in Codogno, and it is thought a large number of the cases in the worst-hit region of Lombardy can be traced back to him.